the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

 Once you start testing, it's a good practice to keep two command line interfaces open: one for watching your tests (`npm test`), and one for developing your application (`npm start`).
-In addition, source control platforms like Git may require an additional command line interface for adding your source code to the repository.
+Also, source control platforms like Git may require an additional command line interface for adding your source code to the repository.

 ### Exercises: